Imanouchka/ckb-learning/week10-Report.md

     - Identified async test issues

 ## Goals for Next Week

-    Build a more advanced test scenario
+-Build a more advanced test scenario

-    Begin developing a more complex JavaScript smart contract
+-Begin developing a more complex JavaScript smart contract